alindeman/upgradingtorails4/text/61_action_controller_and_action_view.markdown

 ### <a id="cache-digests"></a>Cache Digests

-Nesting fragment caches--often called *russian doll caching*--is an effective way to achieve a speed up while keeping view code relatively simple.
+Nesting fragment caches--often called *russian doll caching*--are an effective way to achieve a speed up while keeping view code relatively simple.

 Consider an application that manages shopping wishlists: a customer creates